← Back to About

 Tanya Mejía-Ricart

 30+ years of legal practice with deep expertise in Property Law, Regulatory Compliance, Tax, Patrimonio (Wealth & Estate Law), and Family Law.
 Tanya brings the seasoned legal judgment that grounds Lawra's output in real-world doctrine and the nuanced reality of practice.
-As a founding partner, she co-leads internal legal review and ensures Lawra's products meet the standards of working professionals in Latin America and beyond.
+As an Associate, she contributes to internal legal review and helps ensure Lawra's products meet the standards of working professionals in Latin America and beyond.

 Ana Carolina Blanco Haché